 Scott A. Thompson possesses an extensive background in information technology and research methodology.
-Dr. Thompson conducts marketing research that involves the programmatic collection and analysis of large scale, multi-year datasets of customer behavior within online environments.
-His research focuses on managerially impactful issues including how brand communities influence new production adoption, online consumer to consumer helping, and word of mouth on the evaluation of promotions.
-His research has been published in leading marketing journals including the Journal of Marketing, Journal of the Academy of Marketing Science, Journal of Interactive Marketing, and Marketing Letters.
-Dr. Thompson also specializes in teaching practical marketing research methods at the undergraduate level as well as doctoral seminars on consumer-generated content and social media marketing.
+Dr. Thompson leverages these skills to conduct marketing research that involves the programmatic collection and analysis of large-scale, multi-year datasets of customer behavior within online environments.
+His research focuses on managerially impactful issues including brand communities’ influence on new production adoption, online consumer-to-consumer helping, the influence of word-of-mouth on the evaluation of products and promotions, and the management of brand relationships in social media environments.
+His research has been published in leading marketing journals including the Journal of Marketing, Journal of Marketing Research, Journal of the Academy of Marketing Science, Marketing Letters, Journal of Interactive Marketing, and the Journal of Marketing Theory and Practice.
+Dr. Thompson specializes in teaching marketing research methods at the undergraduate level as well as doctoral seminars on consumer-generated content and social media marketing.

 |Degree||Field of Study||Institution||Graduation Year|